flyingmachine/brave-clojure-web/content/functional-programming.md

 ## Chapter Summary

--   Pure functions are referentially transparent and side-effect free.
+Pure functions are referentially transparent and side-effect free.
 This makes them easy to reason about.
--   Try to keep your dirty, impure functions to a minimum.
--   In an immutable world, you use recursion instead of for/while and function composition instead of successions of mutations
--   Pure functions allow powerful techniques like function composition functions and memoization
+To get the most out of Clojure, try to keep your dirty, impure functions to a minimum.
+In an immutable world, you use recursion instead of for/while and function composition instead of successions of mutations.
+Pure functions allow powerful techniques like function composition functions and memoization.
+They're also super fun!